 In this final section, we will show a bar chart with standard deviation according to our given data set of mark distribution among some students.

-Read More: How to Create Bar Chart with Multiple Categories in Excel
+Read More: How to Show Variance in Excel Bar Chart

 Conclusion

 In this article, we’ve covered step-by-step procedures of how to create a bar chart with a standard deviation in Excel.
 We sincerely hope you enjoyed and learned a lot from this article.
-Additionally, if you want to read more articles on Excel, you may visit our website, Exceldemy.
 If you have any questions, comments, or recommendations, kindly leave them in the comment section below.

 Related Articles